Nyakinyua/le-vera-Pizza/README.md

 |Delivery option| yes|your order will be delivered at Yaya center
 | Press Submit|     |
 ## Support and contact details
 Contribution and improvements to the application are welcome.
-Feel free to reach out to
+Feel free to reach out to wanyakinyua968@gmail.com
 ### License
 *This work is licensed by CC Share Alike.
-Copyright (c) 2019*
+ *Copyright (c) 2019*